-Each spring, you will receive an e-mail with a link to an on-line Family Survey.
+Each spring, we conduct a Family Survey.
 Please take the time to complete this survey.
 We really do use your feedback to make improvements in the program.

 If you have specific problems, please follow these guidelines to make sure your questions and concerns are handled as quickly and satisfactorily as possible: